 Did you just get your dog spayed?
 Great job!
 Spaying (and neutering) is key to controlling the pet population.

 Recovery from spaying surgery takes approximately 10 to 14 days.
-Many pet owners are unprepared for their dog's post-spaying symptoms, and they're left wondering "Is this normal?"
+Many pet owners are unprepared for their dog's post-operative symptoms, and they're left wondering "Is this normal?"

-...and more.
-We'll also discuss how to care for your pet in the hours and days after the operation.
+- How to care for your pet in the hours and days after the operation

 First, let's clarify: spaying is the process used to "fix" a female dog, while neutering is the process used to castrate and "fix" a male dog.
-So in this piece, we'll explore recovery from spaying, which is much more invasive since it entails cutting through the abdominal wall (whereas neutering recovery is much easier since they only cut through the skin of the testicles.)
+Spaying is much more invasive since it entails cutting through the abdominal wall (whereas neutering recovery is much easier since they only cut through the skin of the testicles).

 - E-collar (traditional "cone" or inflatable e-collar)